Deprecation

 epoch.
 The timestamp indicates when the resource was or will be deprecated.

-When present, the value MUST be a Structured Field
+When present, the value is always a Structured Field

 Date.